-The first stage of the NSW Government’s Transport Oriented Development (TOD) planning reforms has been implemented through an amendment to the State Environmental Planning Policy (Housing) - Chapter 5 Transport Oriented Development (the Housing SEPP).
+The first stage of the NSW Government’s Transport Oriented Development (TOD) planning reforms was implemented through introduction of new planning controls at Chapter 5 of State Environmental Planning Policy (Housing) 2021.

-The amended planning controls apply within 400 m of 37 stations to deliver more affordable, well-designed and well-located homes.
+The amended planning controls apply within identified station precincts to allow more well-located homes.

 The new planning controls for the Transport Oriented Development areas are: